telerik/kendo-react-dropdowns/docs/index.md

 ## Suggested Links

-Articles on Kendo UI DropDowns components for React:
+Articles on the Kendo UI DropDowns package for React:

 * [Get Started with the AutoComplete Component]({% slug overview_autocomplete_kendouiforreact %})
 * [Client-Side API Reference of the AutoComplete Component]({% slug api_autocomplete_kendouiforreact %})